 Roosevelt Design Workshop II (September 2013)

-Phase III Construction is underway and will be completed by January 2018
+Phase III Construction was completed in January 2018.

 Office of School Modernization: 503-916-2222